How to Get Your Brand Cited by ChatGPT and AI Search

 In short

-To get cited by AI engines, make your content easy to lift and easy to trust: lead every page with a direct answer, structure it with clear headings and FAQ blocks, mark it up with schema, publish an llms.txt, keep your facts consistent everywhere, and earn mentions in the third-party sources models already read.
+To get cited by AI engines — the work known as AI Search Optimization or Generative Engine Optimization (GEO) — make your content easy to lift and easy to trust: lead every page with a direct answer, structure it with clear headings and FAQ blocks, mark it up with schema, publish an llms.txt, keep your facts consistent everywhere, and earn mentions in the third-party sources models already read.

 Lead with the answer